jupyter-book/jupyter-book/docs/help.md

 :::{tip} What is MyST?
 How is it different from Jupyter Book?
 :class: dropdown

-Jupyter Book is built on top of the MyST-MD engine.
+Jupyter Book is built on top of the MyST Document Engine.
 The separation between the two programs is so small that we share the same CLI and configuration files.
 See [](about/ecosystem.md) for more information.
 Consequently bug reports and discussions should take place on the MyST-MD project.
 :::

 ::::{grid} 1 1 2 2